-Our BUCO ice bank silos guarantee you competitive advantages of reducing the otherwise necessary stack tanks for storage to approx. 1/6 of the necessary size.
+Our BUCO ice bank silos guarantee you competitive advantages of reducing the otherwise necessary stack tanks for storage to approx. 1/6 of the necessary size in the beer industry.
 The space saving is achieved by using the latent melting heat of crushed ice as a cold store.
 Furthermore, the power consumption is evened out by shifting part of the cooling capacity to the sud-free periods.
 A substantial increase in capacity is achieved through storage without increasing the existing ammonia volume, avoiding the need for state approval procedures.

 The starting line

 Some large breweries are embedded in the urban area.
 Capacity expansions are essentially only possible through intensification measures, i.e. limited to the existing buildings and terrain.

 Why the use of an ice bank silo now?

 As part of the intensification and modernisation concepts of large breweries, there have been process-specific solutions implemented for the regard tot he provision of brewing water.

 How was it done until now?

 With single-flow cooling systems in the brewery, the feed water, which has been pre-cooled by chillers to ice water temperature and previously softened, is heated directly in countercurrent with the boiled wort. and previously softened to ice water temperature is heated directly in countercurrent with the boiled wort.
 This results in an intensive heat transfer takes place, heating the water to approx. 80°C and preparing it for the next brew.
 The pre-cooled water is normally kept in insulated storage tanks (stack tanks).
 For large quantities, this requires a considerable amount of space and investment for the short brew sequences aimed for.